henriqueleite42/henriqueleite42/README.md

 I'm Henrique Leite, a Senior BackEnd developer with a focus on Typescript, microservices and functional programming.

-Currently I'm studying about blockchain and smart contracts, because I belive that they aren't the future, but **the present**.

 - 🤝 Founder of **[Techmmunity](https://github.com/search?q=techmmunity)** (a Tech Community 😆)
 - ❤️ Passionate about challenges
 - 📦 Creator of NPM packages in free time